Aasiaat Radio provides a variety of services.

 Aasiaat Radio regularly broadcasts storm, gale, and warnings of ice accretion, which are received from DMI.

 Warnings received for transmission beyond the above times are transmitted on operating frequencies and channels after prior announcement on MF DSC (2187.5 kHz), emergency traffic channel 2182 kHz and VHF channel 16.
-These warnings are repeated at the end of the period of silence that occurs at least half an hour after.
+These warnings are repeated at the end of the silence period that occurs at least half an hour after.

 Storm, gale and warnings of ice accretion is also broadcast on NAVTEX.